skillrepos/aia-capstone-starter/labs.md

 <br><br>

 8. Click on the *Developer Mode* checkbox in the upper right.
 This will enable additional tabs with more information about the running app and what it has done.
-You'll see new tabs for *Agent Dashboard*, *MCP Monitor*, *Knowledge Search*, and *Tickets*.
+You'll see new tabs for *Agent Dashboard*, *MCP Monitor*, *Knowledge Search*, *Tickets*, and *Security*.

 ![Dev mode](./images/aia-3-39.png?raw=true "Dev mode")